yiwenwang-ms/microsoft-graph-docs/api-reference/v1.0/includes/snippets/csharp/create-call-service-hosted-media-2-csharp-snippets.md

 	},
 	Targets = new List<InvitationParticipantInfo>()
 	{
-		new InvitationParticipantInfo
+		new Microsoft.Graph.InvitationParticipantInfo
 		{
-			Identity = new IdentitySet
+			Identity = new Microsoft.Graph.IdentitySet
 			{
 				AdditionalData = new Dictionary<string, object>()
 				{